A missing notebook found in the road, poor voicemail transcriptions, Google Translations and a call from a police officer. It’s been a long day.

 I became really angry to the point at which I was shaking.
 Why is someone claiming to have recorded me in the middle of the country, knew my personal information, and was threatening police action?

 Not only is picking up something in the middle of the road absolutely legal (in fact, they were the ones littering trash, which gets under my skin, to begin with), but why was this person acting in a threatening and stalkerish way?
-After all, we called them to return something that we found out of the kindness of our hearts that we had no duty to return to them, that
+After all, we called them to return something that we found out of the kindness of our hearts that we had no duty to return to them, that we didn’t really have time for in the first place, and yet they were acting belligerent.

 I somehow kept my composure and shared how I felt:

 Again, I blocked the phone number.
 I didn’t have the time, nor patience to deal with someone conducting themselves in a rash and threatening way.
-I felt as if my personal safety, the safety of my partner and child may be at risk
+I felt as if my personal safety, the safety of my partner and child may be at risk of meeting someone claiming to have recorded me in the middle of nowhere.

 Once we have finished clothing shopping, I received another phone call, this time from a police officer.
 This officer seemed frustrated and somewhat angry and began questioning me.